-Learn more about how you can resize your Text Boxes in PowerPoint 2016:
+Learn more about how you can resize your text boxes in PowerPoint 2013 for Windows:

 Figure 1: Slide with all text containers selected